MLjungg/coreNLP-Swedish/Name-Entity-Recognition/Data/README.txt

 You will now have words labeled with the POS-tags PM, NN, JJ.

 The next step is to use the gazetteers and substitute the POS-tag with the correct cathegory.

-You can find my labeled data in the file "dataFile_train.txt".
+You're done!
+You can find my attempt to label data in the file "dataFile_train.txt".